DeclanChidlow/AutoMod-site/src/docs/automod/commands/moderation/role.md

 ## Reaction Roles

 Configure a message with reactions that, when reacted to, assign a user a server role.
+You must use these commands in the channel which contains the message you're managing the reaction roles of.

 ### Add